JuaniV2002/employee_manager/README.md

 # Employee Manager

 This C program manages a list of employee surnames.
-The codebase and all prompts are in English.
 It uses a simple CSV format and auto-loads data from `employee.csv`.

 ## Features